bitleak/lmstfy/client/README.md

 ```

 ```$golang
-// Consume 5 jobs from the q1, if there's not job availble, wait until 12s passed (polling).
+// Consume 5 jobs from the q1, if there's not job available, wait until 12s passed (polling).
 // If there are some jobs but not enough 5, return jobs as much as possible.
 // And if this consumer fail to ACK any job in 10s, the job can be retried by other consumers. jobs, err := c.BatchConsume("q1", 5, 10, 12)